San Onofre Nuclear Generating Station: Financial settlement

-In July 2013 SCE started a 90-day dispute resolution process with Mitsubishi Heavy Industries.
+In July 2013 SCE started a 90-day dispute resolution process with Mitsubishi Heavy Industries (MHI).
 The dispute resolution was unsuccessful, so a binding arbitration process run by the International Chamber of Commerce commenced in October 2013.
 SCE claimed $7.57 billion (930 billion yen), but MHI argues that compensation is limited to $137 million by their contract.

 In October 2015 the owners reached a $400 million settlement with their insurers for outages caused by the failure.
 SCE received $312.8 million, SDG&E $80 million, and the city of Riverside $7.16 million.
 The arbitration claim against MHI continued to be pursued through the International Chamber of Commerce.

 In March 2017 the International Chamber of Commerce ordered MHI to pay $125 million compensation, the liability limit contained in the contract.
 The tribunal rejected claims of fraud and gross negligence against Mitsubishi, and ordered the claimants to pay MHI $58 million in legal fees and costs.

 In popular culture

+People in Southern California have referred to, or related the structures of, San Onofre Nuclear Generation Station to Dolly Parton.

 The domes of the San Onofre Nuclear Generating Station were the inspiration for the Volcano House at Newberry Springs, Southern California, a domed mid-century modern house designed in 1968.

 The San Onofre Nuclear Generating Station is shown in the 1987 film Made in U.S.A. directed by Ken Friedman and starring Adrian Pasdar, Chris Penn and Lori Singer.
 SONGS was also featured in Godfrey Reggio's 1982 experimental film Koyaanisqatsi, where sunbathers are shown on San Onofre State Beach in front of the station.
 Passing reference is made to the design of the containment shields (which resemble breasts) in the lyrics of the Descendents song "Kids" from their 1986 album Enjoy!, and in the comedy The Naked Gun (1988).

 The nuclear generating station was also used as a backdrop for the nondescript Californian nuclear reactor in the film Cloud Atlas (2012).

 Unit 1 was shown in a season 2 episode of Batman in 1967, "The Mad Hatter Runs Afoul".

 It is also shown in the 2017 series Animal Kingdom as the backdrop to several surf scenes.

 In the 2010 series The Event the powerplant was a target for the theft of fuel rods by extraterrestrials to use as fuel to teleport more of their people to Earth.